GMC-DRL/MetaBox/README.md

           ----------
           state: represents the observation of current population.
           reward: the reward obtained for taking the given action.
-          done: whether the termination conditions are met.
+          is_done: whether the termination conditions are met.
           """

           """